Current posture

 Data retention

-Stripe owns card data and payment method handling. odds-api keeps account, subscription, usage, and billing-link records while the account is active and as needed for billing, legal, security, and support obligations.
+Stripe owns card data and payment method handling.
+PayPal owns PayPal wallet approval and payment handling. odds-api keeps account, subscription, usage, and billing-link records while the account is active and as needed for billing, legal, security, and support obligations.

 Redis/Valkey operational data is short-lived.
 Public bet event history defaults to 45 days.
 Service-history archives follow the configured lifecycle rules, including cooler storage after 14 to 30 days and archive storage after 60 days for odds tick history.